 We will do ALL of this and more inside both Homeschooling High School by Design and Homeschooling for College by Design and inside the membership.
 Some topics are only available to coaching students and are the most common questions my students have!

-Next Tuesday you’ll be able to sign up for all this homeschooling high school goodness and I have an earlybird special you don’t want to miss!
+Head here to purchase your membership or get on the waiting list so you can sign up for all this homeschooling high school goodness and I always have an earlybird special you don’t want to miss!

 In the meantime, I’m going to share with you how Annie can use her beekeeping project on her transcript and college application resume.